discordjs/guide/CONTRIBUTING.md

 ```

 If the `section` prop is set to `main` (or omitted) and the `branch` prop is omitted, the `branch` prop will default to the version the user has set via the site's branch selector dropdown and update accordingly.
 If `section` is set to anything else and `branch` is omitted, the `branch` prop will default to `'master'`.

+### VScode snippets

+To make your life with these custom elements a little bit easier we created some [project scoped VSC snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_project-snippet-scope).
+If you are using [Visual Studio Code](https://code.visualstudio.com/) as your editor of choice you can access these by typing the key word and pressing `CTRL` + `Space` on your keyboard in the entire guide project.
+Please note, that the elements can become quite complex and we can not write examples for every small use case.
+Check the explanations above whenever you are unsure.